nogibjj/yijia_ids706_miniProj3/README.md

 - make lint: Lints Python files using Pylint, ignoring specific patterns.
 - make test: Runs tests using pytest and generates a coverage report.
 - make clean: Removes pytest cache.
-- make generate_report: Generates a profiling report in Markdown formats during CI/CD.
+- make generate_report: Generates a summary report in Markdown format that includes descriptive statistics, visualizations, and a Pandas vs Polars performance comparison using the profiler.

 ## CI/CD Setup
 - Location: .github/workflows/
 - Description: Contains GitHub Actions workflows for CI/CD, which automatically run setup, lint, and test actions on pushes to the GitHub repository.

 ## Summary Report Generation
-The CI/CD pipeline automatically generates a Markdown report using Pandas.
-The report includes descriptive statistics (mean, median, standard deviation) and visualizations generated from the dataset.
-The report is then committed and pushed back to the repository, allowing for easy review and access.
+The CI/CD pipeline automatically generates a Markdown report using Polars to calculate summary statistics such as mean, median, and standard deviation.
+It also generates a visualization from the dataset.

+Additionally, the Profiler benchmark compares the performance of Pandas and Polars when running the same descriptive statistics tasks.
+The comparison is included in the report to provide insights into the performance benefits of Polars over Pandas.

+The report is committed and pushed back to the repository, making it easily accessible for review and sharing.